animatronixs-dev/animatronic-kit/README.md

 Based on "How You Can Build a Homemade Animatronic" at https://www.youtube.com/watch?v=XySajWa3E_M

+Based on "How You Can Build an Animatronic...
+Update!" at https://www.youtube.com/watch?v=Akd8Qtfhnqc

 Based on "Animatronixs on Facebook" at ...

 ## 100 - Introduction